-As sustainability steadily makes its way to the forefront of luxury fashion, many of the world’s leading labels are focusing their efforts on consciously made design – a new ethical emphasis that brings with it a whole host of alternative eco-friendly materials.
+With sustainability at the forefront of luxury fashion, a new emphasis has been placed on creating alternative eco-friendly materials.
 With its transparent production process, Econyl has quickly become the frontrunner, with the likes of Gucci and Burberry utilizing the upcycled nylon substitute when creating their collections, and Prada planning to replace all of its nylon with recycled materials like Econyl — often dubbed eco-nylon — by the end of 2021.
 So what is Econyl and how is it environmentally friendly?
-Consider this your guide to fashion’s new favourite fabric.
+Consider this your guide to fashion’s new favorite fabric.

 Developed by Italian textile mill Aquafil and launched in 2011, Econyl is a nylon fabric made from upcycling waste, such as fishing nets and textile production scraps destined for disposal.
-Essentially, it has the same characteristics and physical resemblance to traditional nylon but has biodegradable properties, meaning it can be broken down and recreated into new materials repeatedly, diverting waste from landfills and offering significant reductions in CO2 emissions.
-‘As a fabric that reduces waste and the need to extract raw materials such as oil, Econyl gets a sustainability tick from us,’ notes Mhairi McClymont, head of content and community at Good On You, the world’s leading source for ethical brand ratings.
+Essentially, it has the same characteristics and physical resemblance to traditional nylon but has biodegradable properties, meaning it can be broken down and recreated into new materials repeatedly, diverting waste from landfill and offering significant reductions in CO2 emissions.
+‘As a fabric that reduces waste and the need to extract raw materials such as oil, Econyl gets a sustainability tick from us,’ says Mhairi McClymont, head of content and community at Good On You, the world’s leading source for ethical brand ratings.
 ‘It allows brands to create something new and beautiful out of items that would otherwise be thrown away.
-And it’s also a practical material providing durable, stretchy comfort for sportswear, outerwear and swimwear – unlike some other sustainable fabrics which may not perform as well,’ she adds.
-Econyl has quickly become fundamental in many ready-to-wear and accessory collections too – the latest of which is Gucci Off The Grid.
+It’s also a practical material providing durable, stretchy comfort for sportswear, outerwear and swimwear – unlike some other sustainable fabrics which may not perform as well.’

-'Off the grid means to live in a way that is unrecorded: behaving independently, in tune with the natural surroundings and away from the mainstream,’ explains Gucci of the idea behind the name of its Pre-Fall 2020 collection – the House’s new conscious edit.
-Designed in support of Gucci Circular Lines – an initiative that’s been created to champion the brand’s vision for circular production – the collection is brought to life using recycled, organic, bio-based and sustainably sourced materials.
-One of these is Econyl, which makes use of nylon leftovers from the House’s manufacturing processes, as well as pre- and post-consumer waste like abandoned fishing nets and carpets.
-‘Gucci Off The Grid has been conceived to enhance respect for, and responsibility towards, the environment,’ the brand says of the gender-fluid line.
+'Off the grid means to live in a way that is unrecorded: behaving independently, in tune with the natural surroundings and away from the mainstream,’ explains Gucci of its conscious collections, which are designed in support of Gucci Circular Lines – an initiative that’s been created to champion the Italian brand’s vision for circular production.
+These collections are brought to life using recycled, organic, bio-based and sustainably sourced materials, one of which is Econyl.
+The brand makes use of nylon leftovers from its manufacturing processes, as well as pre- and post-consumer waste like abandoned fishing nets and carpets.
+‘Gucci Off The Grid has been conceived to enhance respect for, and responsibility towards, the environment,’ the brand explains of the gender-fluid line.
 Comprising footwear, luggage, accessories and ready-to-wear, every detail is considered and designed to lighten our environmental footprint.